shirtsgroup/physical_validation/doc/userguide.rst

 This package is intended to help detecting (sometimes hard-to-spot) unphysical behavior of simulations, which may have statistically important influence on their results.
-It is thereby part of a two-fold approach to increase the robustness of molecular simulations.
+It is part of a two-fold approach to increase the robustness of molecular simulations.

-Firstly, it empowers users of MD programs to test the physical validity on their respective systems and setups.
-The tests thereby range from simple post-processing analysis to more involved tests requiring additional simulations.
-These tests can be shown to significantly increase the reliability of MD simulations by catching a number of common simulation errors violating physical assumptions, such as non-conservative integrators, deviating from the Boltzmann ensemble, or lack of ergodicity between degrees of freedom.
-To render the usage as easy as possible, parsers for several popular MD program output formats are provided.
+First, it empowers users of MD programs to test the physical validity on their respective systems and setups.
+The tests range from simple post-processing analysis to more involved tests requiring additional simulations.
+These tests can significantly increase the reliability of MD simulations by catching a number of common simulation errors violating physical assumptions, such as non-conservative integrators, deviations from the specified Boltzmann ensemble, or lack of ergodicity between degrees of freedom.
+To make usage as easy as possible, parsers for several popular MD program output formats are provided.

-Secondly, it can be integrated in MD code testing environements.
-While unphysical behavior can be due to poor or incompatible choices of parameters by the user, it can just as well originate in coding errors within the program.
+Second, it can be integrated in MD code testing environments.
+While unphysical behavior can be due to poor or incompatible choices of parameters by the user, it can also originate in coding errors within the program.
 Physical validation tests can be integrated in the code-checking mechanism of MD software packages to facilitate the detection of such bugs.
-The `physicalvalidation` package is currently used in the automated code-testing facility of the GROMACS software package, ensuring that every major releases passes a number of physical sanity checks performed on selected representative systems before
+The `physical-validation` package is currently used in the automated code-testing facility of the GROMACS software package, ensuring that every major releases passes a number of physical sanity checks performed on selected representative systems before